What Is Happening to Former Jihadists When They Return to Britain?

 The mother of a returned British jihadist who fought for the Islamic State has warned that the government is leaving the country open to attack because of holes in its rehabilitation programmes.

-De-radicalisation frameworks have been put in place by the Home Office, but laws making public bodies and terror suspects comply with the procedures have yet to be passed.
+De-radicalisation frameworks have been put in place by the Home Office, however laws making public bodies and terror suspects comply with the procedures have yet to be passed.

 Videos by VICE

 She says James has renounced terrorism and poses no threat to the public, but is suffering from acute mental health problems following his experiences and is occasionally violent.
 After not being in contact for months, James got in touch with his mother by telephone, saying that he wanted to come back to Britain but didn’t know how.
-Linda travelled to the Turkish town of Adana to fetch James, guiding him back across the border from Syria using her iPhone.
+Linda travelled to the Turkish town of Adana to fetch James, who had become disillusioned with IS, and guided him back across the border from Syria using her iPhone.
 She now warns that other former jihadists in Britain are “walking time bombs” because of the lack of government support.

 She told the BBC: “There’s no point in us as a society denying the presence of all these people that are coming back because they are coming back and ignoring the problem isn’t going to make it any better.
-I feel if these people are just left unattended, not helped, not supported, the potential to society could be devastating.”
+I feel if these people are just left unattended, not helped, not supported, the potential to society could be devastating.
+They could become a walking time bomb.”

 It is estimated that around 300 jihadists have returned to Britain since the start of the war in Syria.
 However, according to figures from the Crown Prosecution Service, only six have been convicted of terrorism.